 This SSCF provides a platform for recording and communicating information on safety-software applications used at various sites within the DOE complex.
 The SSCF is an access controlled (password protected) site for use by DOE and its contractors.

 The S/CI requirements are found in DOE O 414.1D, Quality Assurance.
 A quality assurance program must establish, document and implement effective controls and processes that will:

 - ensure items and services meet specified requirements;

 - prevent entry of S/CIs into the DOE supply chain;

 - ensure detection, control, reporting, and disposition of S/CIs.

 High Efficiency Particulate Air (HEPA) Filter Test Facility (FTF)

 The Office of Quality Assurance has the responsibility to inspect and test all HEPA filters prior to their installation in a nuclear facility.
 Applicable DOE Standards and information on FTF reports are maintained by the Office of Quality Assurance.

-The Office of Quality Assurance chairs the Department's Quality Council.
-The mission of the Quality Council is to promote improved communication, consistency, and collaboration to support effective quality assurance across the Department of Energy complex.
-For more information, contact Christian Palay.
+The Office of Quality Assurance and Nuclear Safety Management Programs hosts the Department's Community of Practice for Quality Assurance.
+The mission for the Community of Practice is to promote improved communication, consistency, and collaboration in support of effective quality assurance implementation across the Department of Energy.
+For more information, please contact Christian Palay.